Data Entry Of Accommodations Allotments Completed - UrduPoint

 The status of allotment as well as Names of allottee and department were available on the site and can be checked by anyone, an official in the Ministry told APP.

-The personal data including Computerized National Identity Cards (CNIC) and date of birth have been excluded from the data entered on the website in order to ensure security of personal data, he added.
+The personal data including Computerized National Identity Cards (CNIC) and date of birth have been excluded from the data entered on the website to ensure security of personal data, he added.

 Out of total the government accommodation, there were 17,496 in Islamabad, 7,882 in Karachi, 1934 in Lahore, 669 in Peshawar and 498 in Quetta, he said.